MuhammadHamzaAmir/chartjs-with-dynamic-dataset/README.md

 -  Node
 -  Database (we will use PostgreSQL) with sample data
 -  Cube.js backend to handle communications between database and frontend
 -  Chart.js to generate charts and graphs.
 -  Frontend application (we will build one with HTML/CSS)
+-  Must have knowledge of generating charts/graphs with Chart.js

 ## **Overview**